MikeSchulze/gdUnit4/README.md

 <h1 align="center">ATTENTION!</h1>

+# You need the deaktivate the old version before deinstall and install this version!
+# If you run into GdUnitSignals errors, please check you have deinstall the autoload of GdUnitSignals

 <h2 align="center">Please read the following disclaimer carefully before proceeding!

 This version is NOT bug free and may cause the Godot editor to crash.